 As a finishing touch, we ran Wet Sounds LED lighting along the gunwales.
 These ultra-efficient blue lights run on standard 12-volt power and they're great for night running.

-Tip: We used a rugged 80-amp circuit breaker to control the LED lighting in this boat.
+Tip: We used a rugged 80-amp circuit breaker to control the radio, amp, and LED lighting in this boat.

 With the installation finished, it's time for some fun.
 (Crutchfield Photo)

 Ready to upgrade the audio on your boat?
 Let Crutchfield help.
 If you basically know what you want, you can start browsing our extensive selection of marine audio gear.
 If you're just starting the all-important planning process, check out our growing collection of marine audio articles, including our popular "Marine audio for the first-time buyer" piece.

 Of course, at any point in the process, you can contact our Crutchfield Advisors.
 There are a lot of choices out there, and we're here to help you create the marine stereo of your dreams.
 Just give us a call.

 I have purchased a PMX-3 Rockford system with speakers.
 Installed the unit in a commander pro can am side by side.
 Everything fine except for the FM reception.
 Used so far 2 antennas one with a signal booster that did nothing and a a very poor reception. the second one is a rubberized 18 antenna that provided a slightly better reception bunt still very poor.
 My.
 Cars have great reception (parked at the same location as the side by side, my traction as a very low end radio with a 4 inches rubberized antenna and the reception is outstanding.
 Can you guide me in this issues.
 Very deceived with this issue after buying a top quality product.